 - Circa mid 19th century.

-- Biography of the artist Carlo Ferranti was a known Italian School artist from Italy he was born in 1840 and died in 1908, his works of art have sold in auctions around the world and the current highest recorded sold price is $18750 US Dollars.
+- Biography of the artist Carlo Ferranti was a well known Italian school artist from Italy.
+He was born in 1840 and died in 1908.
+His works of art have sold in auctions around the world and the current highest recorded selling price is $18750 US Dollars.

-- Though not a great deal is recorded about his life, Carlo Ferranti works show such an impressive technical skill.
-He specialised in painting interior genre scenes in Rome during the mid-nineteenth century.
-During this period Rome was the place to be for yearning artists and the competition battle for the Rome Academies annual Prix de Rome’ contests was so intense.
-Ferranti’s artworks fit into this such well liked fashion of the time which was for genre.
-What was especially loved was ladies and gentlemen shown dressed in fabulous period costumes and showing fascinating or humours scenes.
+- Though not a great deal is recorded about his life, Carlo Ferranti's works show such impressive technical skill.
+He specialized in painting interior genre scenes in Rome during the mid-nineteenth century.
+During this period, Rome was the place to be for yearning artists and the competition battle for the Rome Academies' annual Prix de Rome' contests was so intense.
+Ferran ti's artworks fit into this well-liked fashion of the time, which was for genre.
+What was especially loved was the ladies and gentlemen shown dressed in fabulous period costumes and showing fascinating or humor scenes.

 - Provenance see Lot 207, British & Continental Pictures, Sotheby's London, 14th July 2004, also another auction label verso along with artist biography.